ltmx/VTween/README.md

 # VTween
  A compact tweening library for Unity3D with only just 30kb of size.
 Inspired by the legendary LeanTween.

+ <br>Features : </br>
+Object Pooling.
+Close to zero allocation.(it's magic!)
+Blazingly fast.

  <br>**Requirement**</br>
 Unity3D 2022.2.x and above.

  <br>**Installation**</br>
 Download the .zip and unpack it to your Assets folder in your project.

  <br>**UIToolkit ~Experimental**</br>
 UIToolkit should work as long as you're using Unity editor 2022.2.x and above due to style translate api.

  <br>Syntax</br>
 ```